 The team’s design was quite successful in one phase – the bacteria were able to create the carbon fixation enzymes, and these were usable.
 However, the downside was that the machinery was not able to “supply the goods.”
 Although the carbon fixation mechanism was expressed, the bacteria could not make use of CO2 for sugar production, but instead depended on the supply of sugar from outside.

-“Of course, we were dealing with an organism that has evolved over millions of years to eat sugar, not CO 2.
+“Of course, we were dealing with an organism that has evolved over millions of years to eat sugar, not CO2.
 So we turned to evolution to help us create the system we intended.”

 Dr. Niv Antonovsky, Weizmann Institute of Science

 Antonovsky, Milo and the team, including Shmuel Gleizer, Arren Bar-Even, Yehudit Zohar, Elad Herz and others, subsequently designed tanks termed as “chemostats.”
-Here they grew the bacteria, steadily nudging them into forming a craving for CO
+Here they grew the bacteria, steadily nudging them into forming a craving for CO2.

 At first, the bacteria in the tanks along with plenty of CO2 bubbles were provided a large quantity of pyruvate, which is an energy source, as well as scarcely adequate sugar to stay alive.
 By altering the conditions of their surroundings and stressing them, the researchers forced the bacteria to adapt and use the more plentiful material in their surroundings.
 Things remained quite static for over a month.
 The bacteria began showing signs that more was happening than “just survival” by the one and a half months.

-2 molecules showed that the bacteria were indeed using CO 2 to generate an important portion of their body mass, including all of the sugars required to build the cell.
+Isotope labeling of the CO2 molecules showed that the bacteria were indeed using CO2 to generate an important portion of their body mass, including all of the sugars required to build the cell.